Healthcare for International Students

 • diagnosis and treatment of sexually transmitted infections

-• testing for Coronavirus (COVID-19) when requested by a medical professional, treatment if eligible, as well as vaccination against coronavirus.
-The National Health Service has detailed information about coronavirus and testing.
+• Coronavirus (COVID-19) tests and treatment, as well as vaccination against coronavirus.
+The National Health Service has detailed information about coronavirus on its website.

 • treatment of conditions caused by torture, female genital mutilation, domestic violence, or sexual violence (provided you did not come to the UK for the specific purpose of seeking such treatment)